 PO44 No example provided.
 Lots provide a development footprint outside of the buffer.
 PO45 No example provided.
 Access to a lot is not from an identified extractive industry transportation route, but to an alternative public road.
-Heritage and landscape character (refer Overlay map the following assessment criteria apply) Note - the identification of a development footprint will assist in demo PO46 No example provided.
+Heritage and landscape character (refer Overlay map - Heritage and landscape character to determine if the following assessment criteria apply) Note - the identification of a development footprint will assist in demonstrating compliance with the following performance standards.
+PO46 No example provided.

 Lots do not: a. reduce public access to a heritage place, building, item or object; b. create the potential to adversely affect views to and from the heritage place, building, item or object; C. obscure or destroy any pattern of historic subdivision, historical context, landscape setting or the scale and consistency of the urban fabric relating to the local heritage place.
-PO4 7 No example provided. inco onfiguring a lot retains significant trees and rporates them into the subdivision design, elopment layout and provision of infrastructure. astructure buffers (refer Overlay map - Infrastructeria apply) ture buffers to determine if the following assessment Note e - the identification of a development footprint will assist in demo nstrating compliance with the following performance standards.
-High n voltage electricity line buffer
+PO47 No example provided.
+Reconfiguring a lot retains significant trees and incorporates them into the subdivision design, development layout and provision of infrastructure.
+1

+Infrastructure buffers (refer Overlay map - Infrastructure buffers to determine if the following assessment criteria apply)

+Note - the identification of a development footprint will assist in demonstrating compliance with the following performance standards.

+High voltage electricity line buffer

 PO48 No example provided.

 New lots provide a development footprint outside of the buffer.

 PO49 E49

 The creation of new lots does not compromise or adversely impact upon the efficiency and integrity of supply.
 No new lots are created within the buffer area.

 PO50 E50

 The creation of new lots does not compromise or adversely impact upon access to the supply line for any required maintenance or upgrading work.
 No new lots are created within the buffer area.

 PO51 No example provided.

 Boundary realignments:

 i. do not result in the creation of additional building development opportunities within the buffer;

 ii. result in the reduction of building development opportunities within the buffer.

 Landfill buffer

-Lots provide a development footprint outside of the buffer.PO53No example provided.Boundary realignments:i.do not result in the creation of additional building development opportunities within the buffer;ii.results in the reduction of building development opportunities within the buffer.
-Boundary realignments: i. do not result in the creation of additional building development opportunities within the buffer; ii. results in the reduction of building development i. do not result in the creation of additional building development opportunities within the buffer; ii. results in the reduction of building development development opportunities within the buffer;ii. results in the reduction of building development Wastewater treatment site buffer PO54 No example provided.
+PO52 No example provided.
+Lots provide a development footprint outside of the buffer.
+PO53 No example provided.
+Bou ndary realignments: i. do not result in the creation of additional building development opportunities within the buffer; ii. results in the reduction of building development opportunities within the buffer.
+Was tewater treatment site buffer PO5 4 No example provided.
 New lots provide a development footprint outside of the buffer.
-PO55 No example provided.
-Boundary realignments: i. do not result in the creation of additional building development opportunities within the buffer; ii. results in the reduction of building development opportunities within the buffer.
-Overland flow path (refer Overlay map - Overland flow path to determine if the following assessment criteria apply) Note - The applicable river and creek flood planning levels associated with defined flood event (DFE) within the inundation area can b obtained by requesting a flood check property report from Council.
-PO56 No example provided.
-Development: a. minimises the risk to persons from overland flow; b. does not increase the potential for damage from overland flow either on the premises or on a surrounding property, public land, road or infrastructure.
-PO57 E57 Development: Development ensures that any buildings are not lo in an Overland flow path area.
+PO5 5 No example provided.
+Bou ndary realignments: i. do not result in the creation of additional building development opportunities within the buffer; ii. results in the reduction of building development opportunities within the buffer.
+Overland flow path (refer Overlay map - Overland flow path to determine if the following assessment criteri apply) Note - The applicable river and creek flood planning levels associated with defined flood event (DFE) within the inundation area can be obtained by requesting a flood check property report from Council.
+PO5 6 No example provided.
+Development: a. b. minimises the risk to persons from overland flow; does not increase the potential for damage from overland flow either on the premises or on a surrounding property, public land, road or infrastructure.
+PO5 7 E57 Deve elopment: Development ensures that any buildings are not located in an Overland flow path area.